Lukashenko assails EU for refusing to hold talks on migrants

-MOSCOW (AP) — Belarus’ authoritarian leader on Monday chafed at the European Union for its refusal to hold talks on the influx of migrants on the country’s border with Poland.
+MOSCOW (AP) — The authoritarian leader of Belarus on Monday sharply criticized the European Union for its refusal to hold talks on the influx of migrants on the country’s border with Poland.

-President Alexander Lukashenko urged Germany to accommodate about 2,000 migrants who had remained on the border with Poland and criticized EU officials for refusing to negotiate an end to the standoff.
+President Alexander Lukashenko urged Germany to accommodate about 2,000 migrants who had remained on the border with Poland and slammed EU officials for refusing to negotiate an end to the standoff.

 “We must demand that the Germans take them,” Lukashenko said at a meeting with officials.